yuying-fan/sql/02_activities/assignments/DC_Cohort/Assignment1.md

 #### SELECT
 1. Write a query that returns everything in the customer table.

+_My answers for Section 2 are found in assignment1.sql file_

 2. Write a query that displays all of the columns and 10 rows from the customer table, sorted by customer_last_name, then customer_first_ name.

 <div align="center">-</div>